luigibanzai/shuffle/README.md

 # shuffle

-This tool is to shuffles the lines in an input file.
+This tool is useful to shuffle the lines in an input file.

 ## How to use